 The course is delivered at Ipswich main campus.
-Students studying full-time on LLB (Hons) Law with Criminology are likely to have approximately 12 tutor led structured learning hours per week for level 4, 9 tutor led structured learning hours per week for level 5 and 9 tutor-led structured learning hours per week for level 6.
+Students studying full-time on LLB (Hons) Law with Criminology (with Professional Placement and Study Abroad) are likely to have approximately 12 tutor led structured learning hours per week for level 4, 9 tutor led structured learning hours per week for level 5 and 9 tutor-led structured learning hours per week for level 6.
 The tutor led structured learning hours will be a mix of online activities, recorded and live online sessions and face-to-face learning sessions.
 Students will normally be expected to undertake 28 hours of independent study in an average week but should be prepared for this to vary based on assignment deadlines and class exercises.
+The optional module Clinical Legal Practice includes 180 placement hours.